null

 What About Fireproof Safes?

-For optimal fire resistance, a safes location can be just as important as it's fire rating.
+For optimal fire resistance of your belongings, a safes location can be just as important as it's fire rating.

 We suggest an interior closet or room that is not adjacent to exterior walls or windows.
 The ground floor (or basement) is most ideal as the safe will not fall through a collapsed floor in the event of a fire.